 They are not.

 Deloitte’s SAP practice is a consulting arm of SAP.
 Deloitte and SAP jointly coordinate against the customer.
-If SAP is negotiating with the customer and shares information with Deloitte, Deloitte will immediately share that information with SAP, to score brownie points and to allow SAP to gain the upper hand in the negotiation.
+If SAP is negotiating with the customer and shares information with Deloitte, Deloitte will immediately share that information with SAP to score brownie points and allow SAP to gain the upper hand in the negotiation.
 All of the SAP consulting partners complete to show themselves as more compliant than others to SAP.
 SAP distributes various goodies (referrals, ramp up programs) to the partners that do the best job kissing up to SAP.
 And SAP is never to be questioned, only promoted.

 And there are no repercussions for lying or being caught lying.

 A System Rigged Against Companies and Business Users